docker-community-leaders/community/README.md

 - [2020 Blog Metrics]()

-# How to join Docker Community Slack
+# How to join Docker Community Slackefforts but also review to ensure high quality.

 Please help by joining the Slack channel (we like to talk about Docker in general, even if you only have questions — discussion helps the community and guides improvements) and contributing to the guide.
 This guide is open to contributions, so unlike a blog, it can keep improving.
-Like any open source effort, we combine efforts but also review to ensure high quality.
+Like any open source effort, we combine

 # Contribute a Community blog